hylang/hy/docs/language/api.rst

 `while` form is used to execute a single or more blocks as long as a condition is being met.

-The following example will output "hello world!" on screen indefinetely:
+The following example will output "hello world!" on screen indefinitely:

 .. code-block:: clj